Thulluvadho Ilamai: Music

-The soundtrack was composed by Yuvan Shankar Raja, marking the first collaboration of the Yuvan Shankar Raja-Selvaraghavan duo, which would later go on to become one of the most successful combos in Tamil cinema.
-Viji Manuel composed the film score on Yuvan Shankar Raja's request who had to leave for London on an urgent work.
+The soundtrack was composed by Yuvan Shankar Raja, marking the first collaboration of the Yuvan-Selvaraghavan duo, which would later go on to become one of the most successful combos in Tamil cinema.
+Viji Manuel composed the film score at Yuvan's request who had to leave for London on an urgent work.
 The soundtrack initially featured 7 songs overall; later a second CD was released which included 3 additional short tracks.
 The song "Theenda Theenda", based on the Carnatic raga Reetigowla, had two versions, a female solo and a duet version.
 The lyrics were written by Pa.
 Vijay except one song written by Selvaraghavan.
 The audio rights were acquired by Star Music India and Saregama.